Agoric/documentation/main/guides/zoe/offer-safety.md

 After the user escrows, they get a promise for a payout from Zoe.
 This is the payout that offer safety is enforced over.
-The payout _must_ be either what the user wanted (an event ticket in the above example) or a full refund of what they escrowed ($100 in this example).
+The payout _must_ include either at least what the user wanted (an event ticket in the above example) or a full refund of what they escrowed ($100 in this example).
+Sometimes the contract will provide _more_ than I asked for (e.g., an upgraded ticket or an additional item).

+Zoe doesn't allow the contract to take any of the `give` amount from the user unless the user receives at least their `want` amount.
+The contract could also return the entire payment, along with a general admission ticket if the requested ticket isn't available.

 We can enforce offer safety because Zoe controls the payout.
 In the example, if I try to buy my event ticket using a smart contract on Zoe, the contract